REDACTED-Gaming/BuildRP-Server-Maintenance-Update/Server-log.md

         Findng out whitch addon is causing the issue with ramdom user receiving admin.
-            Removed - Unbreakable, Precision Alignment Workshop, Make Spherical Working on making the shipments spawn in with the right model not as an AK47
+            Removed - Unbreakable, Precision Alignment Workshop, Make Spherical Working on making the shipments spawn in with the right model not as an AK47 Changed the map to GM_Construct to try to get more players